kbooth-insight/jubilant-octo-giggle/README.md

 ARM_CLIENT_SECRET
 ```

-Run `make build`.
+Run `make build` to build a machine image with Packer in Azure.
 Or, to build the image manually run `packer build packer.json`

-Run `make plan` to see what Terraform thinks it needs to do.
+Run `make prepare` to download dependencies and see what Terraform thinks it needs to do.

 Run `make deploy` to start spending money.